 Module WS 2024/2025

-Autonomous design toolas are fundamentally changing how designers work across various industries.
+Autonomous design tools are fundamentally changing how designers work across various industries.
 Autonomous design tools make independent design decisions and in, some cases, execute entire design processes.
 They employ technologies typically associated with artificial intelligence, including machine learning, pattern recognition, meta-heuristics, and evolutionary algorithms.

 Autonomous design tools allow for the generation of a variety of diverse design artifacts, including next-generation computer chips, software for specific domains, three-dimensional virtual worlds, and large amounts of content for video games and feature films.
 The applications for such autonomous design tools are also expanding to other industries, such as mechanical engineering, aerospace, and architecture.